voucherifyio/sunrise-for-commerce-tools-integration/README.md

 ## Prerequisites

-Before you begin, ensure you have following requirements
+Before you begin, ensure you have the following requirements

 - Voucherify account and valid API keys
 - Commerce Tools account with created API Client and valid API keys